-\textit{(2) \textbf{Conditional Adversarial Training}} We found that optimizing the duration-allocated acoustic model by only L1 construction loss could lead to fuzzy and over-smoothing Mel-spectrogram prediction, which will either harm the high fidelity of waveforms generated from the neural vocoder or make the synthesized singing voices lack expressiveness, such as trill and glissando in singing.
-To alleviate these defects, we combine the adversarial training with L1 reconstruction loss to help train the acoustic model.
-Different from the sub-frequency discriminator~\cite{chen2020hifisinger} and voice-aware conditional discriminator~\cite{lee2021n}, we design the conditional multi-random area discriminators (MRADs) to discriminate different structures in the Mel-spectrogram of each singer, which is more generic and easier to implement.
-As shown in Figure~\ref{fig:wesinger2}(b), each discriminator is composed of six two-dimensional convolutional (Conv2D) layers, which take as input a random rectangle region from the Mel-spectrogram and predict a scalar value to indicate whether the selected region is real or fake.
+\textit{(2) \textbf{Conditional Adversarial Training}} We found that optimizing the duration-allocated acoustic model by only L1 construction loss could lead to fuzzy and over-smoothing Mel-spectrogram prediction, which will either harm the coherence of waveforms generated from the neural vocoder or make the synthesized singing voices lack expressiveness, such as trill and glissando in singing.
+To alleviate these defects in singing synthesis, we combine adversarial training with L1 reconstruction loss to help train the acoustic model.
+Different from the sub-frequency discriminator~\cite{chen2020hifisinger} and voice-aware conditional discriminator~\cite{lee2021n}, we design the conditional multi random area discriminators (MRADs) to effectively discriminate different structures in the Mel-spectrogram of each singer, which is also more generic and easier to implement.
+As shown in Figure~\ref{fig:wesinger2}(b), each discriminator, composed of six two-dimensional convolutional (Conv2D) layers, takes as input a random rectangle region from the Mel-spectrogram and predicts a scalar value to indicate whether the selected region is real or fake.
 The height of each randomly selected region represents the frequency band and the width represents the number of frames.
-We fix the values of height to be $[20, 30, 40, 50]$ and the values of width to be $[190, 160, 70, 30]$, which can effectively capture different resolutions in both the time domain and frequency domain.
+We empirically fix the values of height to be $[20, 30, 40, 50]$ and width to be $[190, 160, 70, 30]$.
+The intuition behind this design is to allow MRADs effectively capture features at different resolutions in both the time domain and frequency domain.
 The location of each rectangle region is randomly sampled at every training step to achieve the effect of data augmentation.
-Besides, we found that adding the singer embedding vectors to the output of the first Conv2D layer can both avoid the generator falling into the overfitting to a specified singer's data and improve the quality of the predicted Mel-spectrogram.
+Besides, we found that adding the singer embedding vectors to the output of the first Conv2D layer can both prevent the generator from overfitting to a specified singer's data and improve the quality of the predicted Mel-spectrogram.
 For adversarial training, we use the popular objective functions proposed in LSGAN~\cite{mao2017least} and combine them with the L1 reconstruction loss as follows:

 where $D_i$ denotes the $i$-th discriminator, $G$ represents the FFT-based acoustic model, $c$ denotes the identity of each singer, $x$ is the generated Mel-spectrogram from each decoder block, $y$ is the ground-truth Mel-spectrogram, $p_{data}$ is the distribution of ground-truth Mel-spectrogram, $p_{g}$ is the distribution of generated Mel-spectrogram from each decoder block, $|x-y|$ is the L1 reconstruction loss between the predicted Mel-spectrogram from each decoder block and the ground-truth Mel-spectrogram, and $\mathcal{V}_{block}$ indicates the objective function of each decoder block. $\lambda_{adv}$ and $\lambda_{l}$ are the coefficients for adversarial loss and L1 reconstruction loss, respectively.
 We set $\lambda_{l}=20$ in this paper. $\lambda_{adv}$ is set to be $1$ when pre-training and to be $0.7$ when fine-tuning.
 We also adopt the progressive decoder loss here, the effectiveness of which has been demonstrated in ~\cite{zhang2022wesinger}.
 Therefore, the overall objective functions for the acoustic model's generator $\mathcal{V}_{am}(G)$ and discriminators $\mathcal{V}_{am}(D)$ can be formulated as: